Diastology & Volume Assessment

 While the consensus statement only specified e’ being low for a patient’s age as the primary criterion for diastolic function, additional published work noted that the age-adjusted e’/a’ ratio may help evaluate LV stiffness because it is less variable than e’ to changes in LA volume/pressure.
 Unfortunately, as discussed in the Atria chapter, left atrial dysfunction with preserved sinus rhythm can cause the a’ velocity to fall, resulting in an increasing e’/a’ ratio that no longer reflects diastolic function.

 When a patient has a clearly reduced e’ it is comforting to have confirmation of diastolic dysfunction from a similarly low e’/a’ ratio.
 However, if a low e’ patient has a normal to elevated e’/a’ ratio, there are several possibilities.
 A first is reduced left atrial volume and pressure, so other indicators of such a state would be sought.
-A second possibility is left atrial dysfunction, which would be further supported if the a’ velocity is abnormally low and the A-wave velocity is below normal for age.
+A second possibility is left atrial dysfunction, which would be further supported if the A-wave velocity is below normal for age.
 With the suspicion of left atrial dysfunction, the e’ velocity alone is used to evaluate diastolic dysfunction.

 The majority of patients with HFPEF first develop stiffness of their LV, without other findings or symptoms.
 Does it matter if patients with stiff hearts are identified early?
 Would labeling such patients lead to different patient care decisions?
 These answers vary patient to patient and will change as treatment for HFPEF changes.
 For now, patients who have abnormally stiff hearts without LA enlargement, IVS hypertrophy, or any other marker of heart failure should probably be labeled as “diastolic dysfunction” with the term HFPEF being reserved for patients with additional findings.
 We are reluctant to overcall HFPEF but think that knowing a patient has diastolic dysfunction can be helpful in some situations.
 If the evidence accumulates that therapy benefits patients with early HFPEF, this diagnostic labeling approach could change.
 Significantly abnormal diastolic function without other findings must also raise the possibility of amyloid, sarcoid, and Fabry disease.